 The Boosted Board 2.0 is one of the best electric skateboards on the market, plain and simple.
 Developed by a group of rag-tag engineers in San Francisco, California, the company set out to make one of the best modern transportation methods possible.
-With two separate batteries on each end, the Boosted board can last about seven miles per battery on a single charge, but you can purchase the extended range battery if you want to get an additional five miles out of it.
+With two separate batteries on each end, the Boosted board can last about seven miles per battery on a single charge, but you can purchase the extended-range battery if you want to get an additional five miles out of it.

 The Stary Board‘s deck is made of carbon fiber, which aids in keeping it light as well as looking sleek.
 With regenerative braking and a remote similar in design to the Boosted Board 2.0, this option is fantastic for someone that needs something light and capable.
-At $899, this option is definitely cheaper than other options on the market, so it could be a great option for those hoping to get their hands on the board at a more affordable price.
+At $899, this option is definitely cheaper than other options on the market, so it could be one of the best electric skateboards for those hoping to get their hands on something that’s full featured but under $1000.

 Leiftech Electric Street Snowboard

 Isn’t it frustrating how much effort goes into snowboarding?
 First you have to wait for the right season, then you have to trek up to the nearest ski slope, pay all those huge fees, and finally get going.
-Lieftech wants to help you board much more often with the Leiftech eSnowboard.
+Lieftech wants to help you board much more often with the Leiftech Street Snowboard.

 Metroboard Dual Drive Electric Longboard

-The E-Go2 goes for only $520, so it is definitely worth a look for users trying to get into the game on the cheap.
+The E-Go2 goes for only $699, so it is definitely worth a look for users trying to get into the game on the cheap.